Jakob Bleyer: Origin and education

 Jakob Bleyer was born into a German-speaking peasant family on 25 January 1874 in Tscheb (Dunacséb), Kingdom of Hungary, Austria-Hungary (today Čelarevo, Serbia) in the region Batschka.
 After attending a German elementary school, he went to the Hungarian grammar school in Neusatz and the Jesuit grammar school in Kalocsa.
 He studied German and Hungarian philology at the University of Budapest.
-In 1897 he received his doctorate with the thesis "Hungarian Relations of German Historical Folk Songs until 1551" and in the same year became a high school teacher in Budapest and Sopron (Ödenburg).
+In 1897, he received his doctorate with the thesis "Hungarian Relations of German Historical Folk Songs until 1551" and in the same year became a high school teacher in Budapest and Sopron (Ödenburg).

 Literary scholar

-In 1903 and 1904 Bleyer studied in Munich and Leipzig.
+In 1903 and 1904, Bleyer studied at the Ludwig-Maximilians-Universität München and Leipzig University.
 He completed his habilitation in 1905 and then became a private lecturer at the University of Budapest.
 In 1908, he was appointed professor of German language and literature at the University of Cluj.
 In the years 1911 to 1919 and again from 1921 he held the chair for German studies at the University of Budapest.

 Between 1902 and 1913 he published works on the history of literature on German-Hungarian references (see list of works).
 He was a corresponding member of the Hungarian Academy of Sciences since 1910.
 In 1926, he became a senator of the Deutsche Akademie in Munich, as well as an honorary senator and honorary doctorate from the University of Tübingen.